Overtoun Bridge: Unexplained dog behaviour

-The bridge spans a deep ravine called Spardie Linn.

 Since the 1950s, locals have referred to the bridge as the "Bridge of Death" or the "Dog Suicide Bridge", as it was reported that dogs were leaping from the bridge into the ravine below.
 Research has found at least 300 dogs have been recorded jumping from the bridge, with at least 50 dogs dying from the fall.

 The phenomenon became more well known during the 2000s and early 2010s when incidents began being reported online and in the media.
 For example, in 2004, Kenneth Meikle was walking with his family and Golden Retriever, when the dog suddenly bolted and jumped off the bridge.
 It survived, but was traumatized by the experience.
 In 2005, at least five other dogs also jumped from the bridge in the course of six months.
 In 2014, Alice Trevorrow, who was walking with her Springer Spaniel named Cassie, reported a strange experience on Overtoun Bridge.
 "I had parked up and as she is so obedient I didn't put her lead on...
 Me and my son walked toward Cassie, who was staring at something above the bridge... she definitely saw something that made her jump.
 There is something sinister going on.
 It was so out-of-character for her."